Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 We kept McDonald’s classic look and slogan (including a modern and minimalist sans-serif font) but changed the colours to add a more mature look.

-The bags give them a signature look as well — it would be easy to spot anyone getting a coffee and cake from McDonald’s!
+The bags also give them a signature look — it would be easy to spot anyone getting a coffee and cake from McDonald’s!

 We also added a wooden peg to give them a more sophisticated look.